ElementsProject/lightning/doc/developers-guide/tracing-cln-performance.md

-# Tracing CLN Performance
+---
+title: "Tracing CLN Performance"
+slug: "tracing-cln-performance"
+hidden: false
+---
 CLN includes a simple opentracing exporter that allows tracing the execution of the node in real-time, without incurring a performance penalty when not listening for traces.
-Quoting the [Wikipedia][wp] entry on Tracing:
+Quoting the [Wikipedia](https://en.wikipedia.org/wiki/Tracing_(software)) entry on Tracing:

-> In software engineering, tracing involves a specialized use of
-> logging to record information about a program's execution.
-This
-> information is typically used by programmers for debugging purposes,
-> and additionally, depending on the type and detail of information
-> contained in a trace log, by experienced system administrators or
-> technical-support personnel and by software monitoring tools to
-> diagnose common problems with software.
+> In software engineering, tracing involves a specialized use of logging to record information about a program's execution.
+This information is typically used by programmers for debugging purposes, and additionally, depending on the type and detail of information contained in a trace log, by experienced system administrators or technical-support personnel and by software monitoring tools to diagnose common problems with software.

-The tracing system in CLN is implemented using [USDTs][usdt] (no, not that kind of [USDT][tether]).
+The tracing system in CLN is implemented using [USDTs](https://illumos.org/books/dtrace/chp-usdt.html) (no, not that kind of [USDT](https://en.wikipedia.org/wiki/Tether_(cryptocurrency))).
 As such it emits events into the kernel, from where an exporter can receive them.
 If no exporter is configured then the kernel will replace the call-sites of the probe with a `NOP`, thus causing only minimal overhead when not tracing.

 ## Compiling with tracing support

 CLN will build with tracing support if the necessary headers (`sys/sdt.h`) are present during the compilation.
 For debian and ubuntu based systems that is easily achieved by installing `systemtap-sdt-dev`:

 ```bash
 # apt-get install -y systemtap-sdt-dev
 ```

--
-Don't forget to run `./configure` and `make` to recompile after installing the dependencies. `config.vars` should contain the following line after running `./configure`:
+- Don't forget to run `./configure` and `make` to recompile after installing the dependencies. `config.vars` should contain the following line after running `./configure`:

 ```
 HAVE_USDT=1
 ```

 If you have a compiled binary you can verify whether it was compiled with USDT support with the following command:

 ```bash
 $ readelf -S lightningd/lightningd | grep -i sdt
 ```

-Alternatively you can list the tracepoints in the binary with the
+Alternatively you can list the tracepoints in the binary with the following:
-following:

 ```bash
 $ sudo bpftrace -l 'U:lightningd/lightningd:*'